-The \emph{full symmetry group} $\mathbb{A}(P^n)$ of an $n$-dimensional polytope $P^n$ is the group of all transformations under which the polytope $P^n$ is invariant.
-And the group operation is composition.
-It is the same with the combinatorial automorphism group of the $n$-dimensional polytope $P^n$ if $P^n$ is regular.
+The \emph{full symmetry group} $\mathbb{A}(P^n)$ of an $n$-dimensional polytope $P^n$ is the group of all isometries under which the polytope $P^n$ is invariant.
+The group operation is the composition.
+It is the same as the combinatorial automorphism group of the $n$-dimensional polytope $P^n$ if $P^n$ is regular.
 The group $\mathbb{A}(P^n)$ includes a subgroup of orientation-preserving isometries $\mathbb{A}^+(P^n)$ and a subset of orientation-reversing isometries $\mathbb{A}^-(P^n)$.
-For the symmetry group of dodecahedron $\mathcal{D}$, we have following well-known lemma, for example see \cite{S.Schleimer H.Segerman:15}:
+For the symmetry group of the dodecahedron $\mathcal{D}$, there is a well-known lemma (e.g., \cite{S.Schleimer H.Segerman:15}):

 \begin{lemma} $|\mathbb{A}(\mathcal{D})|=120$ and $|\mathbb{A}^+(\mathcal{D})|=60$. \end{lemma}